 Whether or not you are a driver, it is recommended that adults get their eyes tested at least every two years.
 If you have certain eye conditions, such as glaucoma, or conditions that may affect your eyesight, such as diabetes, your ophthalmologist may recommend annual eye tests.

 If you are a driver aged 70 or over, you are legally required to renew your driver’s licence on turning 70 and every three years thereafter.
 Although it is not a requirement to have an eye test to renew your licence, it is strongly advised for your safety and the safety of others on the road.

-If you notice any of the below symptoms in between your regular eye tests, you should see an optometrist as soon as possible to have your eyes checked:
+If you notice any of the below symptoms in between your regular eye tests, you should see an ophthalmologist as soon as possible to have your eyes checked:

-Mr Mohamed Elalfy is a Consultant Ophthalmic Surgeon at Spire Gatwick Park Hospital, Spire Tunbridge Wells Hospital, and Maidstone and Tunbridge Wells NHS Trust, specialising in cataract surgery, age-related macular degeneration treatment, laser eye treatment and eyelid cyst surgery.
+Mr Mohamed Elalfy is a Consultant Ophthalmic Surgeon at Spire Gatwick Park Hospital, Spire Tunbridge Wells Hospital, Maidstone and Tunbridge Wells NHS Trust and Queen Victoria NHS Trust in East Grinstead, specialising in cataracts, premium intraocular lens surgery, refractive laser eye surgery, ocular surface diseases, corneal diseases and graft and dry eye.
 He is a fellow of the Royal College of Ophthalmologists in London, the Royal College of Surgeons in Edinburgh, the Royal College of Physicians and Surgeons in Glasgow, the European Board of Ophthalmology and the International Council of Ophthalmology.
 Mr Elalfy has published over 50 peer-reviewed papers and performed thousands of sight-saving surgeries.